kellewic/llm/README.md

 - Train a linear regression model
 - Create an EnsembleAgent that uses the Specialist, Frontier, and RandomForest agents to gather their prices.
 It then runs them against a linear regression model to provide its own price
 - Create a deal scanner that scrapes RSS feed for deals and have gpt-4o-mini sort through them
+- Create a MessagingAgent to send deal alerts via [Pushover](https://pushover.net/)
+- Create a PlanningAgent that uses the other agents to create a process flow
 -